allygator/fred-for-discord/README.md

 To run fred, change `(IPADDRESS)` in `.\prisma\schema.prisma` to the IP address of your machine.

-To start the docker containers run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d` If you are restarting the containers, youll have the `postgres-data` directory on your machine, this directory needs to be deleted before restarting the containers.
+To start the docker containers run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d`

 After starting the containers run `docker-compose exec bot npx prisma migrate dev` to setup the database inside docker.